usman-369/wallpapers/README.md

 A handpicked personal wallpaper collection — spanning **static images** and **animated/live wallpapers** — curated for those who care deeply about what's behind their windows.

-Whether you're ricing your Linux setup, refreshing your Windows desktop, or just tired of the default macOS backgrounds, there's something here for every aesthetic.
+Whether you're ricing your Linux setup, refreshing your Windows desktop, or just tired of the default macOS backgrounds, there's something here for every aesthetic (maybe).

 ---